 almond croissant bars with a shortbread base, frangipane, and almond slices

-Almond Croissant Bars with Homemade Frangipane Recipe
+Almond Croissant Bars Recipe with Homemade Frangipane

 If you're a fan of almond croissants, you're going to love these incredibly delicious Almond Croissant Bars.
 With a buttery shortbread base, MOIST homemade frangipane filling, and a crumbly top layer with sliced almonds, these bars are super tasty and surprisingly easy to make.
 I think you will love them!

-5 from 3 votes
+5 from 6 votes

 Prep Time 30 minutes